How to Promote an E-commerce Business With Gleam

 If you're an established brand with a sizeable following then you may not even need to run a contest to procure user-generated content.
 The chance to be featured in your gallery or on your social media feed will provide most users with enough incentive to send photos your way.

-With Gleam, you can set up a Hashtag Gallery which will automatically import specifically #hashtagged images from a variety of sources, so all you need to is encourage your customers to upload #hashtagged images to social media and watch the submissions roll in.
+With Gleam, you can set up a Hashtag Gallery which will automatically import specifically #hashtagged images from a variety of sources, so all you need to do is encourage your customers to upload #hashtagged images to social media and watch the submissions roll in.